thomasgauvin/cv-knowledge-engine-accelerator/README.md

 After deploying both custom skill functions, we can procceed to create the Skillset.

 #### Step 3b: Built-in Skills
-In Postman, navigate to Create Skillset request.

 For the "Custom Entity Lookup" skills, we need to provide the URL for the CSV lookup tables.
 You can upload the two files in [Assets/Lookup Tables](https://github.com/AhmedAlmu/cv-knowledge-engine-accelerator/tree/main/Assets/Lookup%20Tables) to the Storage Account, and get their SAS URL to be used in the skill definition.
-After both URLs are provided, run the request.
+After both URLs are provided, add them to your Postman variables for <LOOKUP_TABLE_URL_ONE> and <LOOKUP_TABLE_URL_TWO>.

+In Postman, navigate to Create Skillset request and run the request.
 This will create a Skillstet in the Search Service that identifies all the information to be extracted from the CVs.

 ### Step 4: Create the Index
 In Postman, navigate to Create Index and run the request.